ardnek/markdown-editor/README.md

 Production URL: https://marky-markdown-editor.herokuapp.com/

+## Product Description
+Live Markdown editor that renders markdown based on user input-- AND with the help of Marky Mark!

+## Technical Notes

+Interesting tech from this project include:
+Ember CLI
+Handlebars
+JavaScript

+Note: I took the project a step further by creating a custom design with Marky Mark and hand-coding CSS.

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.